Kabar: Sources

-The Byzantine Emperor Constantine VII is the principal source of the Kabars' history.
+The Byzantine Emperor Constantine VII is the principal source of the Kabar history.
 He dedicated a whole chapter—chapter 39—to the Kabars (or Kabaroi) in his De Administrando Imperio, which was completed around 950.
 The Emperor described the Kabars as "a race of Khazars" who had risen up against the Khagan.
-The uprising was crushed, and some of them were massacred, but others escaped and joined the Magyars in the Pontic steppes.
+When the uprising was crushed, some of them were massacred, but others escaped and joined the Magyars in the Pontic steppes.